scikit-hep/iminuit/README.rst

 .. skip-marker-do-not-remove

-*iminuit* is a Python interface to the *MINUIT2* C++ package.
+*iminuit* is a Jupyter-friendly Python frontend to the *MINUIT2* C++ package.

-It can be used as a general robust function minimization method, but is most commonly used for likelihood fits of models to data, and to get model parameter error estimates from likelihood profile analysis.
+It can be used as a general robust function minimisation method, but is most commonly used for likelihood fits of models to data, and to get model parameter error estimates from likelihood profile analysis.